The Ultimate Showdown of Ultimate Destiny: Reception

 "The Ultimate Showdown of Ultimate Destiny" gained a large cult following among web enthusiasts.
 It ranked on Newgrounds as the "User's Choice" upon publication, amassing 6.5 million views within its first six months of release.
 It appeared on several other websites including Albino Blacksheep and YouTube, receiving over 25 million views on the latter before a takedown and replacement by Vulliez in early 2021.
 A higher resolution fan upload has received over 10 million views on YouTube as of 2025.
 The song topped the "Funny Five" on The Dr. Demento Show for several weeks and was the #1 request for 2006.
 In 2009, the song was re-recorded with a full band, receiving inclusion on the compilation Almanac 2009 and Lemon Demon's first EP Live (Only Not) (2011).
 It additionally appeared on the Rock Band Network, releasing to the service on July 6, 2010.
+On October 22, 2021, for the 15th anniversary, a Multi-Animator Project to create a new version of the original video, set to the RBN Mix was released.

 Plot

 While most of the characters named in the song are fictional, several real people are also described as combatants.
 Top: Shaquille O'Neal, Aaron Carter, Abraham Lincoln.
 Middle: Jackie Chan, Chuck Norris, Benito Mussolini.
 Bottom: Dwayne Johnson, Hulk Hogan, Fred Rogers.

 As Godzilla moves through Tokyo, Batman surprise attacks him with a Bat-Grenade.
-Godzilla's attempt to retaliate is blocked by Shaquille O'Neal's Shaq Fu, followed by Aaron Carter attacking Shaq, and Batman running over them both with the Batmobile.
+Godzilla's attempt to retaliate is blocked by Shaquille O'Neal's "Shaq Fu", followed by Aaron Carter attacking O'Neal, and Batman running over them both with the Batmobile.
 Abraham Lincoln then rises from the dead and shoots Batman with an AK-47.
 After Lincoln expends his ammunition, he flees the arrival of Optimus Prime.

 After Godzilla eats a piece of Optimus Prime, O'Neal returns but is then attacked by Jackie Chan.
-Meanwhile, Lincoln attempts to finish off Batman with a machete but is stopped by Indiana Jones.
+Meanwhile, Lincoln attempts to finish off Batman with a machete, but is stopped by Indiana Jones.
 Jones is left defenseless against Godzilla as Batman steals his gun, but Batman's shot misses and Chan deflects it.
-Lincoln, attempting to pole-vault onto Optimus Prime, collides with a somersaulting Chan in midair before both men are struck down by a Care Bear stare.
+Lincoln, attempting to pole-vault onto Optimus Prime, collides with a somersaulting Chan in midair before they are both struck down by a Care Bear stare.

 Chuck Norris, presented as a godlike figure, descends from the sky to angelic tones, kicks Indiana Jones in the groin, and crushes Batman's head with his thighs.
-Dozens of additional characters arrive all at once and kill Norris.
+Norris is then bested by a large army of additional characters, consisting of Gandalf the Grey, Gandalf the White, the Black Knight from Monty Python and the Holy Grail, Benito Mussolini, Chief Blue Meanie, Cowboy Curtis, Jambi the Genie, RoboCop, The Terminator, James T. Kirk, Darth Vader, Lo Pan, Superman, the Power Rangers, Bill S. Preston, Ted Logan, Spock, Dwayne 'The Rock' Johnson, Doctor Octopus, and Hulk Hogan.

 Approximately a century later, the battle has officially ended and is implied to have claimed the lives of many more characters besides those mentioned, with only Fred Rogers left standing.
-Rogers raises a sword in victory, sheds a single tear, and commits seppuku.